We use cookies to ensure that you get the best experience on our website. Click here to learn more. Got it

 choose repair mode

 Step 2.
-Connect your iPhone to the computer with USB cable.
+Connect your iPhone to the computer with a USB cable.
 Once the device is recognized by the program, click on "Download" to download the matching firmware package.

 download firmware